 Threat actors understand the economic advantage of investing in the ransomware ecosystem, becoming more sophisticated and efficient over time.
 Organizations often struggle to secure a budget for resources needed to protect their infrastructure and prevent attacks from succeeding.

-The Ransomware Ecosystem dashboard displays assets by plugin family along with associated vulnerabilities.
+The Ransomware Ecosystem report displays assets by plugin family along with associated vulnerabilities.
 Operations teams use this information to evaluate risk based on the organization’s business priorities.
 The ability to rapidly mitigate vulnerabilities requires data to be presented in a concise manner focused on findings that pose the greatest risk to the organization.
 Risk managers leverage risk-based vulnerability management platforms to prioritize mitigation efforts.

 - Tenable.sc 5.18.0

 Tenable.sc enables organizations to quickly identify and locate vulnerabilities in their infrastructure.This report displays the most common vulnerabilities sorted by platform type that are commonly exploited by ransomware groups.
 Security leaders need to SEE everything, PREDICT what matters most and ACT to address cyber risk and effectively align cybersecurity initiatives with business objectives.